netshade/ios-class/README.md

 Install the above packages, then run `bundle install` to install any required Ruby gems.
 You can rebuild all slides by executing `rebuild.sh`, or you can use `guard` to regenerate the slides as you make changes.

+Server code has class instructions as well as test URLs for class code to hit.
+Push to heroku via `git subtree push --prefix server heroku master`